w3c/wai-tutorials/source/images/complex.html.erb.md

 ### Structurally associating the image and its adjacent long description (HTML5)
 {:.ap}

 The HTML5 `<figure>` element can be used to enclose both the image and its long description.
-The long description (presented as headings, text and a table) is explicitly associated to the image by using `role="group"` on the containing `<figure>` element.
+The long description (presented as headings, text, and a table) is explicitly associated to the image by using `role="group"` on the containing `<figure>` element.

 {::nomarkdown}
 <%= code_start %>